DynProInc/Conversational-Query-Engine/FRESH_INSTALLATION_GUIDE.md

 1. Create RAG collections for your data
 2. Configure client-specific settings
 3. Integrate with your frontend applications
+4. Test the API endpoints using the Swagger UI at http://localhost:8002/docs

 For more detailed information, refer to the main `DEPLOYMENT.md` file.